 UCAS operates a service called Clearing which is an opportunity for students who have not got a confirmed place to find a course using UCAS' search tool - the only official vacancy listing.
-Our Clearing service is used by tens of thousands of applicants each year and runs from 5 July 2021.
+Our Clearing service is used by tens of thousands of applicants each year and runs from the beginning of July - See page 6 for this cycle's date.